See car insurance quotes from our partners

 Roadside assistance

-Drivers who want extra protection if they break down on the side of the road, especially valuable for drivers with used cars.
+Drivers who want extra protection if they break down on the side of the road

 Gap coverage

-Pays the difference between what you still owe on a used car and it’s depreciated value if it gets totaled
+Covers the difference between what you still owe on a totaled used car and its depreciated value

 Drivers who financed their used car